Speakers Bureau

 FOMC Blackout Periods

 Federal Reserve staff, including those at the Chicago Fed, generally do not speak publicly between a week prior to the Saturday preceding a Federal Open Market Committee (FOMC) meeting and the Thursday following that meeting.
 This time is referred to as the FOMC blackout period.
-Blackout periods for 2023 are detailed below.
+Blackout periods for 2024 and 2025 are detailed below.

 Compensation